In the Flesh (Pink Floyd tour)

 In the Flesh, also known as the Animals Tour, was a concert tour by the English rock band Pink Floyd, in support of their 1977 album Animals.
 It was divided into two legs: one in Europe and another in North America.
 The tour featured large inflatable puppets, as well as a pyrotechnic "waterfall", and one of the biggest and most elaborate stages to date, including umbrella-like canopies that would rise from the stage to protect the band from the elements.

 This was the last tour in which Pink Floyd played songs from Animals live (early versions of "Dogs" and "Sheep" had been performed with different titles during their 1974 and 1975 tours).
 Pink Floyd would never again play songs from Animals during their tours, but the flying pig still appeared with different designs.
 Only Roger Waters would continue playing songs from Animals live.
-This tour was also the only tour where Pink Floyd played the entire Wish You Were Here (1975) or entire Animals (1977) albums.
+This tour was also the only tour where Pink Floyd played the entire Wish You Were Here (1975) or entire Animals (1977) and the last tour where Pink Floyd played songs from The Dark Side of the Moon with Waters.